evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   ├── TextNode
 │   │   full_match: `Have a disease that is associated with poor Vitamin D response ( `
 │   │   inner_content: `Have a disease that is associated with poor Vitamin D response ( `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthma))` │   │   inner_content: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthma` │   │   page: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthma` │   │   children:
+│   │   full_match: `((Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthma))` │   │   inner_content: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthma` │   │   page: `Those with Asthma or COPD had half the response to Vitamin D – March 2020` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthma`